ashp8i/esphome-configs/readme.md

 This is the mqtt broker connection config is present in most configs.
 It includes:

-- Broker Hostname/IP in secrets.yaml
+- MQTT Broker Hostname/IP in secrets.yaml
-- Broker Hostname/IP in secrets.yaml
+- MQTT Username in secrets.yaml
-- Broker Hostname/IP in secrets.yaml
+- MQTT Password in secrets.yaml
 - Discovery to allow Home Assistant to setup device\*\*\*

 \*\*\*MQTT Discovery helps to ensure messages are picked up correctly but results in duplicate devices, I have kept this enabled but manually disable the device in Home Assistant cleaning up and double numbering ensuring the MQTT device has \*_2 entity id and has been disabled